-Hiking with an artificial light source creates a myriad of reflections, shadows, and skews depth perception.
+Hiking with an artificial light source creates a myriad of reflections and shadows and skews depth perception.
 As you go to place your foot on what appears to be solid ground, you may notice a sudden lack of soil.
 In the confidence of your foot placement, you continue down, twisting your ankle, and lie there till the morning.

 Part of recognizing how shadows trick our minds is practice, the other part is slowing down and walking with a different cadence.
-First placing the foot, then transferring weight - this walking method is also used in headlampless hiking too.
+First placing the foot, then transferring weight - this walking method is also used in hiking sans headlight, too.